zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 ### Supported request object signing algorithms

-Currently, the Gluu server supports these algorithms to sign a request
+Currently, the Gluu Server supports these algorithms to sign a request
 object:

 * HS256: [HMAC][hmac] using [SHA-256][sha2] hash algorithm.